Ivo-Balbaert/The_Way_to_Mojo/Table_of_Contents.md

 ### 6.5.3 Making arguments owned
 ### 6.5.4 Making arguments owned and transferred with ^
 ## 6.6 Overloading functions
-## 6.7 Running a function at compile-time and run-time
+## 6.7 Running functions at compile-time and run-time
+## 6.7B Running a function at compile-time with alias
 ## 6.8A Nested functions
 ## 6.8B Closures
 ### 6.8B.1 Example of a closure